bigjimmy/puzzleboss/README.md

 3. Set the PERL5LIB environment variable before running scripts in admin-tools:
  * export PERL5LIB=[INSTALL_DIR]/puzzleboss/lib:${PERL5LIB}

-4. If you want to install in a dev environment alongside the deployed version, clone/copy into a directory starting with "puzzleboss-" (such as "puzzleboss-dev" in the same parent dir as the "puzzleboss" directory)

-5. If you are working in a "dev" version, set PERL5LIB accordingly and also set the PB_DEV_VERSION environment variable to the string that comes after puzzleboss in the dev version, otherwise set PB_DEV_VERSION="".
- * export PB_DEV_VERSION="-dev"

-6. Run the following admin-tools:
+4. Run the following admin-tools:
  * ./admin-tools/init-db.sh  (initializes the mysql database)
  * ./admin-tools/add_all_ldap_users_as_solvers.pl (adds all users in LDAP to the PB database)

-7. Edit, and then link the apache config in ./apache-conf/sites/canadia-apache.conf in to the apache2 sites-enabled conf dir, and restart apache (currently support apache 2.2).
+5. Edit, and then link the apache config in ./apache-conf/sites/canadia-apache.conf in to the apache2 sites-enabled conf dir, and restart apache (currently support apache 2.2).

-8. Install the bigjimmy bot init script (and start it)
+6. Install the bigjimmy bot init script (and start it)
  * Copy from ./bigjimmy/init-script/bigjimmy

-9. Get meteor server working:
+7. Get meteor server working:
  * How?
 (FIXME) What config?
  * Configure meteor server info in Config.pm

+8. Install the discord bot into /canadia/puzzcord.
+ * Use systemd startup unit in admin-tools if needed.

 ---